OSTEOPATHIC BOARD CERTIFICATION

 To be eligible for certification in Public Health/Community Medicine, candidates must meet the criteria below:

-• Be a graduate of a COCA-accredited college of osteopathic medicine
+• Be a graduate of a COCA-accredited college of osteopathic medicine or an LCME-accredited medical school in the U.S. or Canada.

-• Must have obtained a Master of Public Health, or its equivalent, post graduate degree with course content covering biostatistics, epidemiology, health services management and environmental health.
+• Must have obtained a Master of Public Health or its equivalent post-graduate degree with course content covering biostatistics, epidemiology, health services management and environmental health.

 • Adhere to the AOA Code of Ethics.